 The wide shots help to set the scene by showing the context of the story.
 Medium and close views show the individual characters and what they are doing.
 Try and show the detail by including close ups of hands, eyes and feet.

 Composition, lighting, foreground, background, lines, depth of field all play their part too, as these are core photography and filming skills.
 They all help to make your shot stand out.
 If you are not a regular reader of our blog then why not go and check out some of our other top tips on these areas?

 With a little knowledge and training you can quickly begin to show your charity’s impact through film and increase your reach.
-Last week we shared the story of a Digital Marketing professional who came on our course and learnt how to film on her smartphone with great success.
-Watch here.

 Here’s a film we edited for Marie Stopes’ 40th anniversary a few years ago, which is made entirely of B-roll.
 Footage was sourced from a mixture of field staff, previous professional shoots and then we plugged a few gaps by adding B-roll of our own, (you can also buy B-roll from online libraries if you need to).

 For more details and to register on our Smartphone Filmmaking course please click here.